andrew/ultimate-awesome/README.md

 - [awesome-reference-resources](https://github.com/ptesser/awesome-reference-resources) - This repository has been created to store all links that I've found to learn and solve different issues.
 - [awesome-online-editors](https://github.com/qichengzx/awesome-online-editors) - A curated list of awesome online editors.
 - [awesome-ionic-4](https://github.com/rathoreabhijeet/awesome-ionic-4) - A curated list of awesome Ionic 4 libraries, starters and resources.
+- [awesome-grok-connectors](https://github.com/rdmgator12/awesome-grok-connectors) - A directory of the publicly documented connectors in xAI's Grok — 14 integrations plus Bring Your Own MCP, organized by category with descriptions and use cases.
 - [awesome-video-segmentation](https://github.com/rkyuca/awesome-video-segmentation) - Awesome Video Segmentation: Recent progress in video segmentation.
 - [awesome-octoherd-scripts](https://github.com/robvanderleek/awesome-octoherd-scripts) - Carefully curated list of awesome Octoherd scripts for GitHub automation.
 - [AwesomeEsports](https://github.com/Rodeoclash/AwesomeEsports) - A list of esports related resources, mostly focused on things that useful to me in building esports related tools.